Artist

 How much does Mobb Deep make in a year?

-Mobb Deep is modeled at $170K-$550K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Mobb Deep is estimated at $170K-$550K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Mobb Deep still make money?